JustWhit3/osmanip/doc/Code structure.md

 - `std::string getBrackets_open()`: to get the opening bracket.
 - `std::string getBrackets_close()`: to get the closing bracket.
 - `std::string getColor()`: to get the progress bar color.
+- `std::string getRemainingTimeFlag()`: to get the value of the remaining-time info flag (on or off).

 Other methods:

 - `void update( bar_type iterating_var )`: to update the bar after each loop cycle.
 - `void print()`: to print on the screen all the progress bar variable values.
 - `void addStyle( std::string type, std::string style )`: to create customized progress bar styles.
+- `void remaining_time()`: to compute the remaining time for the completion of the progress bar.
 - `bar_type one( bar_type iterating_var )`: to get the unit used to calculate the real iterating variable of the `update` method.

 All the attributes are private and used in the above methods, therefore they don't need to be explained here.